-Golden Age comics were immensely dense and lengthy.
+Golden age comics were immensely dense and lengthy.
 The story length of a single issue rivals modern day multi-issue graphic novels.
 The Batman character had actually been a very dark and serious character until DC added his sidekick Robin to make it more kid friendly.
-Many golden age stories were silly and cheesy and simple but Batman, early on, was far darker and more grim.
+Many golden age stories were silly, cheesy, and simple but Batman, early on, was far darker and more grim.
 After Robin came along the stories began to take a more simple tone.
 Robin had already debuted prior to Batman issue 1 and is featured on the cover.

 Fifteen years earlier (which seems to put Batman in his mid-20's) Thomas and Martha Wayne are shot and killed in a robbery.
 There is no iconic "pearls on the ground" scene nor are they coming out of a theater.
 In fact, there is no context given, just a few panels of the robbery.

-We then see a praying young Bruce Wayne vowing (presumably to God) to avenge their deaths and warring on criminals.
+We then see a praying young Bruce Wayne vowing (presumably to God) to avenge their deaths.
 They then show, in one panel bursts, Bruce Wayne studying to become a master scientist (a skill no longer mentioned), lifting weights and training, and then studying as how to disguise himself.
 That is when a bat flies in the window and he finds the inspiration to become the Batman.
 This is all accomplished in one page.

 Everyone is baffled how The Joker is getting away with it and Bruce Wayne vows investigate.
 The Batman sneaks into the home of the next target of The Joker who is a rival mobster.
 A fight breaks out but ultimately The Joker shoots the gangster then tries to get away but Batman hangs onto the car.
 A fist fight ensues and The Joker actually gets the best of Batman and ends up throwing him off a bridge.
 Batman swims to safety and returns home to regroup.

 Batman tracks Robin using a flashlight gadget and ends up in another fight with the Joker.
-This time he beats Joker hand-to-hand but Joker uses a gas gun to escape.
-Batman, however, manages to rescue Robin this time and the two trail the Joker.
-The Joker's gas gun is now empty and the duo manage to capture the Joker and jail him.
+This time he beats The Joker in hand-to-hand combat but The Joker uses a gas gun to escape.
+Batman, however, manages to rescue Robin this time and the two trail The Joker.
+The Joker's gas gun is now empty and the duo manage to capture The Joker and jail him.